jle64/gnome-pass-search-provider/README.md

 sudo SYSCONFDIR=/etc DATADIR=/usr/share LIBDIR=/usr/lib LIBEXECDIR=/usr/lib ./install.sh
 ```

-The search provider should show up and be enabled in Gnome search preferences and be autoloaded by Gnome-Shell.
+Close and reopen your GNOME session or (if not on Wayland) just restart the Shell (alt + f2, r).
-If that's not the case try closing and reopening your Gnome session.
+The search provider should show up and be enabled in Gnome search preferences and be autoloaded by GNOME Shell.

 # Environment variables